lttr/lukastrumm/src/blog/2020/flexbox-zombies.md

 ## Align content

-In the following example the `align-content` property pushes all the items to the center of the container while `align-items` to the center of their rows.
+In the following example the `align-content` property pushes all the items to the vertical center of the container while `align-items` to the center of their lines.

 ```html/3,8 {run}
 <style>